Orbital Origin of Intrinsic Planar Hall Effect: Abstract

 \section{Abstract}

-Recent experiments reported an in-plane Hall effect (IPHE), where the Hall current is odd in the in-plane magnetic field and scales linearly with both electric and magnetic fields applied.
+Recent experiments reported an antisymmetric planar Hall effect, where the Hall current is odd in the in-plane magnetic field and scales linearly with both electric and magnetic fields applied.
 Existing theories rely exclusively on a spin origin, which requires spin-orbit coupling to take effect.
-Here, we develop a general theory for the intrinsic IPHE, highlighting a previously unknown orbital mechanism and connecting it to a band geometric quantity --- the anomalous orbital polarizability (AOP).
-Importantly, the orbital mechanism does not request spin-orbit coupling, so sizable IPHE can occur and is dominated by the orbital contribution in systems with weak spin-orbit coupling.
-Combined with first-principles calculations, we demonstrate our theory with quantitative evaluation of the effect in bulk materials $\mathrm{TaSb_{2}}$, $\mathrm{NbAs_{2}}$, and $\mathrm{SrAs_{3}}$.
+Here, we develop a general theory for the intrinsic planar Hall effect (IPHE), highlighting a previously unknown orbital mechanism and connecting it to a band geometric quantity --- the anomalous orbital polarizability (AOP).
+Importantly, the orbital mechanism does not request spin-orbit coupling, so sizable IPHE can occur and is dominated by orbital contribution in systems with weak spin-orbit coupling.
+Combined with first-principles calculations, we demonstrate our theory with quantitative evaluation for bulk materials $\mathrm{TaSb_{2}}$, $\mathrm{NbAs_{2}}$, and $\mathrm{SrAs_{3}}$.
 We further show that AOP and its associated orbital IPHE can be greatly enhanced at topological band crossings, offering a new way to probe topological materials.

 The Hall effects are of fundamental importance in condensed matter physics~\cite{QHE1986,Nagaosa2010,Sinova2015}.
 In nonmagnetic materials, Hall effect appears under an applied magnetic field.
 For $B$ field out of the transport plane, i.e., the plane formed by the driving $E$ field and the measured Hall current $j_\text{H}$, this is the ordinary Hall effect due to Lorentz force~\cite{Solid_1976}.
-Recently, a new type of Hall effect was reported in experiments on certain bulk nonmagnetic materials, where a Hall response was induced by an \emph{in-plane} $B$ field and scales as $j_\text{H}\sim EB$~\cite{Ong2018,Zhou2022}.
-Note that this effect is distinct from what is commonly known as the planar Hall effect~\cite{Davis1954,Tang2003,Seemann2011,Nandy2017,Ando2017,Ong2018PRX,Kumar2018,Wang2018,Ma2019,Deng2019}, because the planar Hall current is an even function in $B$ and hence is not a genuine Hall response but rather represents an off-diagonal anisotropic magnetoresistance \cite{Ong2018}.
-To stress this distinction, we follow Ref.~\cite{Zhou2022} and call this new effect as the in-plane Hall effect (IPHE).
+Recently, a new type of Hall effect was found in experiments on certain bulk nonmagnetic materials, where a Hall response was induced by an \emph{in-plane} $B$ field and scales as $j_\text{H}\sim EB$~\cite{Ong2018,Zhou2022}.
+Note that this effect is distinct from many previously reported planar Hall effects~\cite{Davis1954,Tang2003,Seemann2011,Nandy2017,Ando2017,Ong2018PRX,Kumar2018,Wang2018,Ma2019,Deng2019}, where the Hall current is an even function in $B$ and hence is not a genuine Hall response but rather represents an off-diagonal anisotropic magnetoresistance \cite{Ong2018}.